 Doctors who provide prenatal care should monitor their patients’ amniotic fluid volume via ultrasound.
 This is very important because the baby requires a certain amount of amniotic fluid in order to develop properly.
 If there is too little or too much, medical intervention may be necessary.

-If your baby sustained a birth injury because doctors failed to respond to amniotic fluid leakage, the attorneys at Reiter & Walsh ABC Law Centers may be able to help.
+If your baby sustained a birth injury because doctors failed to respond to amniotic fluid leakage, the attorneys at ABC Law Centers (Reiter & Walsh, P.C.) may be able to help.
 We focus exclusively on birth injury cases, so we have the legal and medical expertise necessary to effectively advocate for our clients.
 Please reach out today for a free case review – in fact, you pay nothing throughout the entire legal process unless we win or favorably settle your case.
+Feel free to contact us in any of the following ways.

 Free Case Review | Available 24/7 | No Fee Until We Win